Saalvage/doctest/doc/markdown/extensions.md

 (Note: Not defining `DOCTEST_STL_STRINGIFY_NO_COMMON_INCLUDES` will enable classes, even if they are explicitly disabled.
 But it will never disable a class.)

+### Across translation units
+The header should be included in all source files containing test code and the flags should not vary among translation units.
+The results of not adhering to this are undefined.

 ---------------

 [Home](readme.md#reference)